xfhg/intercept/README.md

 - [ ] Complete the test suite

-- [ ] Add [shellcheck](https://github.com/koalaman/shellcheck) to give warnings and suggestions for bash/sh shell scripts
+- [ ] Add [shellcheck](https://github.com/koalaman/shellcheck) to give warnings and suggestions for bash/sh shell scripts (optional, not core feature)

 - [ ] Add system check and download of auxiliary tools (ripgrep and shellcheck)